Announcing the London Initiative for Safe AI (LISA)

 • Foster epistemic quality and diversity amongst new AI safety researchers and organisations by facilitating mentorship & upskilling programmes and encouraging exploration of numerous AI safety research agendas.

 LISA stands in a unique position to enact this vision.
-In 2023, we founded an office space ecosystem, which now contains organisations such as Apollo Research, Leap Labs, MATS, ARENA, BlueDot Impact, and many individual and externally affiliated researchers.
-We are poised to capitalise on the abundance of motivated and competent talent in London and the supportive environment provided by the UK government and other local organisations.
+In September 2023, we founded our research centre which now contains many individual researchers (with numerous affiliations), small organisations (e.g., Apollo Research, Leap Labs, BlueDot Impact), and various AI Safety researcher development programmes (e.g., LASR, MATS extension, ARENA, PIBBS), we are poised to capitalise on the strategic advantages offered by the abundance of motivated and competent talent in London and the supportive frameworks provided by the UK government and local organisations.
 Our approach is not just about creating a space for research; it is about building a community and a movement that can significantly improve the safety of advanced AI systems.

 The Urgency